EHS-Secondary Education (EHS)

 EHS 325.
 Knowing and Learning in Mathematics and Science.
 3 Hours.

-Knowing and Learning in Mathematics and Science is the first in a sequence of three, 3- credit teaching methods courses in the UTeach program.
-It is followed by Classroom Interactions and Project-Based Instruction.
-Knowing and Learning is more than simply a general survey of theories in the STEM fields, its goal being for students to construct a model of knowing and learning that will guide their future classroom practice.
-This course revolves around an exploration of Essential Questions (see below) specifically relevant to teaching mathematics and science.
+Knowing and Learning in Mathematics and Science is the first in a sequence of three, 3- credit teaching methods courses in the UABTeach program.
+Knowing and Learning in Mathematics and Science is more than simply a general survey of theories in the STEM fields, its goal being for students to construct a model of knowing and learning that will guide their future classroom practice.
 Students begin by considering what standards for knowing are to be used, how knowing and learning are structured, and how what is known changes and develops.
 Ultimately, students must think about the tensions between general, cross-disciplinary characterizations of knowing (e.g., intelligence) and the specifics of coming to understand powerful ideas in mathematics and science.

 Prerequisites: EHS 125 [Min Grade: C] and EHS 126 [Min Grade: C](Can be taken Concurrently)